rjkviegas/course/pills/coach_developer_observation.md

 ## What will happen

-* You and a coach will meet 1-1 for 30 minutes.
+* You and a coach will meet 1-1 for 40 minutes.

 * Bring your laptop.

-* The coach will ask you to spend about twenty minutes building a small app from scratch.
+* The coach will ask you to spend about thirty minutes building a small app from scratch.

 * The coach will observe you as you build the app.